TeaCommerce/Tea-Commerce-Documentation/docs/3.3.1/payment-providers/wannafind/README.md

 ::: warning Legacy

 The Wannafind payment provider is built upon a legacy API.
-There isn't currently a confirmed deactivation timeframe for this API, however implementors should be aware that it may be replaced in future.
+There isn't currently a confirmed deactivation timeframe for this API, however implementors should be aware that it may be deactivated in future.
 Wannafind is being replaced with OnPay.

 :::